|via visual optimism

 Carolyn Murphy photographed by Steven Meisel and styled by Karl Templer for the November 2014 issue of Vogue Italia.

-Scenes such as these invoke pictures of the early nineties.
-Specifically, memories from a five year old, not quite comprehending the world around her; what is viewed in her reality coalescing with what is seen on the screen of her parents 50 inch NEC.
-Images transmuting into stories during a time of glorified melancholy, of bleak and dark disconsolateness.
-An over active imagination churning chronicles of soirées caroused in dark velvet lined rooms, teaming with beautiful people clasping lit cigarettes, laying spiritless on the carpeted floor.
-Their shadows the only clear signs of movement as they dance eerily in the shadows cast by dimly lit fluorescents.
+For me scenes such as these invoke pictures of the early nineties.
+Specifically, memories of a five year old, not entirely comprehending the world around her; what is viewed in her reality coalescing with what is seen on the screen of her parents 50 inch NEC TV.
+A connection and images transmuting into stories during a time of glorified melancholy and of bleak and dark disconsolateness.
+An over active imagination churning chronicles of soirées caroused in dark velvet lined rooms, teaming with what I perceived to be beautiful people clasping lit cigarettes while laying spiritless on the plush pile carpeted floor.
+Their shadows the only clear signs of movement and life as they dance eerily in the shadows cast by dimly lit fluorescents.
 A juxtaposition of sleek blonde bobs with messy, unwashed hair and laughter intermingling with earnestness.
 Ebony duster trench coats mirror the mood, draped haphazardly over a Memphis-Milano by the door.
 Their owners crowd around a besmirched Noguchi.
-To one side, a minuscule mountain of crisp white powder disintegrates into trained fine lines with the precise movements from the smooth hand of a business man clutching an American Express.
-The other holds empty red wine glasses and overturned bottles of Coors which create an unintentional fortress against the door.
+On one side, a minuscule mountain of crisp white powder disintegrates into trained fine lines with the precise movements from the smooth hand of a business man clutching a black American Express.
+The other side holds a single empty red wine glass and overturned bottles of empty Peroni which create a connection and an unintentional fortress against the door.